dotnet/AspNetCore.Docs/aspnet/publishing/azure-continuous-deployment.rst

 	* Commit your project changes.

-	* Push your project changes from your local repository to Azure using the remote reference.
+	* Push your project changes from your local repository to your remote repository on Azure.

 1. In **Solution Explorer** right-click **Solution 'SampleWebAppDemo'** and select **Commit**.
 The **Team Explorer** will be displayed.

 	.. image:: azure-continuous-deployment/_static/10-team-explorer.png